 Despite not allowing smokable cannabis in Louisiana, medical consumption through non-smoking techniques is allowed.
 Consumers are allowed a 30-day supply.
 Louisiana has allowed one state-licensed supply source, which has ten different dispensary locations.
 Getting your medical marijuana card there is very difficult.

 Maine started allowing medical consumption of cannabis in 2000, requiring a medical card that is given to those with a physician’s recommendation.
 The state now also allows the consumption of cannabis for adult recreational use.
 You’re allowed up to 2.5 ounces of usable cannabis, as well as the ability to cultivate up to three plants.

 In Maryland, eligible patients are allowed to consume cannabis on a medical basis.
 With a recommendation from a doctor, patients are allowed to possess a 30-day supply — defined by the state.
 Patients are not allowed to cultivate cannabis or drive under the influence.

 Originally passed for medical consumption, Massachusetts has passed a law allowing cannabis consumption recreationally.
 Patients are allowed up to one ounce or five grams of concentrate.
 Consumers will not be allowed to drive under the influence or consume in public, but will be allowed to grow up to six plants in their homes.

 Find more information here: https://norml.org/laws/item/massachusetts-penalties-2

-Michigan became the first state in the midwest to allow cannabis consumption for recreational use.
-Passed in 2018, sales are set to start in 2020 and will allow people to possess up to 2.5 ounces away from home, ten ounces at home, 15 grams of concentrate, and up to 12 plants.
+Michigan became the first state in the Midwest to allow cannabis consumption for recreational use.
+Passed in 2018, sales started in 2020 and allow people to possess up to 2.5 ounces away from home, ten ounces at home, 15 grams of concentrate, and up to 12 plants.